community-scripts/ProxmoxVE-Local/README.md

 This application can be deployed in multiple ways to suit different environments:

 - **📦 Debian LXC Container**: Deploy inside a Debian LXC container for better isolation
-- **⚡ Quick Install**: Use the automated `install.sh` script for easy setup or use the helper-script.
+- **🔧 Helper Script**: Use the automated helper script for easy setup

 All deployment methods provide the same functionality and web interface.